Evaluating the Use of a Smartphone Application for English Speakers to Learn Spanish

 Each lesson is accompanied by icons that give some context for what can be expected from the lesson.

 In order to assist the user in vocab retention, the vocab words are shown with an icon that demonstrates the word.

-To assist in conversational learning, the user is able to have conversations with the Duolingo Owl.
+To assist in conversational learning, the user is able to converse with the Duolingo Owl.
 This conversational AI allows the user to chat without the fear of being wrong or judged.
-It also ensures that what is being said is accurate.
+It also ensures that responses are accurate.